 Artificial Intelligence (AI) is what going to rule the social media world soon; It already has been introduced, in the marketing sector where it has lifted a huge load from the shoulders of marketers.

-AI in social media marketing has led to a breakthrough for the marketers who can rely upon it and can now invest their precious time and resources in assessing the data and in designing more promising strategies.
+Artificial Intelligence (AI) in social media marketing has led to a breakthrough for the marketers who can rely upon it, and can now invest their precious time and resources in assessing the data and in devising more promising strategies.

 So, what about the ‘artificial’ element?
 Is AI able to provide that human touch in marketing, especially when personalization has been playing the key role in marketing these days?

 According to a study published in Juniper Research, the total retailer expenditure on AI will reach $7.3 billion per annum by 2022, as the retailers are looking for new ways to increase personalisation for better customer experience.
 It is expected that AI will be applied to assess the customer behaviour in response to the products and services that are offered to them.